claesgill/azure_ml_workshop/README.md

 3. Make sure your information is correct before you click **create**.
 4. For the next steps see section [Clone repo into compute instance](#clone-repo-into-compute-instance).

-### Clone repo into compute instance
+### Testing and verifying compute instance
-> :information_source: When we work with compute instances we need to make ..
+> :information_source: In this workshop we are using python notebooks to run our code.
+To make notebooks available on our compute instance we need to clone this repository into it.
+We will also run some small test to check that everything works as expected.

 1. In [Azure Machine Learning studio](https://ml.azure.com/), on the **Compute** page for your workspace, view the **Compute Instances** tab, and if necessary, click **Refresh** periodically until the compute instance you created in has started.
 2. Click your compute instance's Jupyter link to open **Jupyter** Notebooks in a new tab.